isomerpages/mol-services/_government-services/06-manage-finances/06e-family-finances.md

       <li>Cash OR</li>
       <li>Your savings in CPF Ordinary Account (OA) and/or Special Account (SA)</li>
         <ul style="padding-left: 15px;list-style-type:circle">
-          <li>Premiums deducted from OA 1st.
-If insufficient savings in OA, premiums are deducted from SA</li>
+          <li>Premiums will be deducted from your OA 1st.
+If there are insufficient savings in OA, premiums will be deducted from SA</li>
         </ul>
         </ul>
       </div>